 Still curious about Tanuki-san?
 Everything you ever (or never) wanted to know about tanuki is here.

 The Tanuki Team

 In addition to you, the customer, proprietor John Amoss has been teaching printmaking and making woodblocks for over 25 years and has worked as a guest print maker in Tokyo.
-John’s prints have been exhibited in North America, Europe, Asia, and Africa.
+John’s prints have been exhibited in North America, Europe, Asia, Oceania, and Africa.
 He has won several awards; and are included in permanent collections around the world.